apigee-labs/rapier/README.md

 - js - a directory containing a Node package that is used by the generated Javascript SDK
 - py - a directory containing a Python module that is used by the generated Python SDK
 - test-servers - a directory contains some simple servers used to test the genenrated SDKs
-- util - directory containing the sdk generators and the OAS generator.
+- util - directory containing the sdk generators and the OpenAPI Specification generator.
 This directory is a Python module
-  - gen_openapispec.py - the OAS generator
+  - gen_openapispec.py - the OpenAPI Specification generator
   - gen_js_sdk.py - the Javascript SDK genenrator
   - gen_py_sdk.py - the Python SDK genenrator
   - requirements.txt - the pip file with the python dependencies for these generators